github/docs/content/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages.md

 shortTitle: CodeQL for compiled languages
 intro: 'Understand how {% data variables.product.prodname_codeql %} analyzes compiled languages, the build options available, and learn how you can customize the database generation process if you need to.'
 product: '{% data reusables.gated-features.code-scanning %}'
-permissions: 'People with write permissions to a repository can configure {% data variables.product.prodname_code_scanning %} for that repository by editing a workflow{% ifversion code-scanning-without-workflow %}, when advanced setup is enabled (admin permission is required to change setup){% endif %}.'
+permissions: 'People with write permissions to a repository can configure {% data variables.product.prodname_code_scanning %} for that repository by editing a workflow, when advanced setup is enabled (admin permission is required to change setup).'
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/configuring-code-scanning-for-compiled-languages
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/configuring-the-codeql-action-for-compiled-languages